CEREBEL-USB: USB to MIDI Converter

-In one my quests for the ultimate electronic LIVE set rig, I decided to attempt the impossible!! xD… Now, seriously, this project is one of the most interesting, simple yet difficult that t I´ve ever encountered.
-Because life is hard, but full of beauties… Feeling inspired today… :)
+In one of my odysseys to find the definitive Live set, I decided to try the impossible!! xD… Now seriously, this project is one of the most interesting, simple yet difficult projects I’ve ever come across.
+Because life is hard, but full of beauties… I feel inspired today… :)

-Like many of you, I´ve been bombarded in the last few years with inexpensive DJ, studio and esoteric USB-MIDI controllers.
-They are those gig friendly devices full of beautiful LED´s, knobs, buttons… problem is that 90% of the time, these devices had nothing more than a USB so they are useless to me.
+Like many of you, I have been bombarded in recent years with affordable DJ controllers, studio or esoteric USB-MIDI controllers.
+I’m talking about those live friendly gadgets, full of beautiful LEDs, potentiometers, buttons… the problem is that 90% of them, they don’t have more than a USB connector so they are useless for me.

-It´s sad, but the truth is, that today’s market is focused on laptop DJ´s & Live with computers and minimal setup, no offense but these limitations make people like me, who don´t use a laptop on stage, unable to enjoy the cheap, transportable and useful devices in our setup….
+It’s a shame, but the truth is that the current market is very focused on DJs and live shows with a laptop and a minimal setup, without offending anyone, but these limitations make people like me, who don’t use a laptop on stage, unable to enjoy these affordable, transportable and useful gadgets in our setup…

-Modular synthesizers, analog modules, old computers, retro video games or circuit bent machines could benefit from a little device like this.
+Modular synthesizers, analog modules, old computers, retro video games or circuit bending devices can all benefit from a small device like this.